Houdini 20.5 Networks and parameters

 See also copies and references.

-• Press RMB on the node.
+• Press on the node.

-• You can also press RMB on the name of a node in the path shown at the top of a pane to get that node’s context menu.
+• You can also press on the name of a node in the path shown at the top of a pane to get that node’s context menu.

 Rename a node